wp-plugins/popupally/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.3.4 =
+* Update "Tested-up-to" version to 3.9.2.
+No action is required after update.

 = 1.3.3 =
 * Remove unused class to avoid conflict.
 No action is required after update.